friuns2/BlackFriday-GPTs-Prompts/gpts/100-ai-free-content.md

 A.
 ```

+## Welcome Message
+Sorry, I cannot generate a response for an empty question.
+Please provide a specific question or topic for me to answer.

 ## Conversation

 **ASSISTANT**: Sorry, I cannot generate a response for an empty question.
 Please provide a specific question or topic for me to answer.